gyorgys/VRFPSLogger/README.md

 # VRFPSLogger

-Simple command line utility to log OpenVR frame rate to concole and an optional log file.
+Simple command line utility to log OpenVR frame rate to console and frame timing data to an optional log file.

 ### Usage